ceregousa/memre_slate/source/includes/_introduction.md

 `https://partners.cerego.com/v3/`

-All requests should be made over SSL and it is recommend to use JSON to format your requests.
+All requests should be made over SSL and it is recommended to use JSON to format your requests.